251. St. Augustine vs. Nietzsche on Evil

 “For what is that which we call evil but the absence of good?
 In the bodies of animals, disease and wounds mean nothing but the absence of health; for when a cure is effected, that does not mean that the evils which were present – namely, the diseases and wounds – go away from the body and dwell elsewhere: they altogether cease to exist; for the wound or disease is not a substance, but a defect in the fleshly substance – the flesh itself being a substance, and therefore something good, of which those evils – that is, privations of the good which we call health – are accidents.
 Just in the same way, what are called vices in the soul are nothing but privations of natural good.
 And when they are not transferred elsewhere: when they cease to exist in the healthy soul, they cannot exist anywhere else.”
 See The Essential Augustine (Hackett, 1974), p.
 65.

-Of course, the evil of blindness is a natural, rather than a moral, evil insofar as they are not connected to freedom and responsibility.
-But one can have a privation of courage and be a bit of a coward.
-Then, based on this privation, one might freely decide to tell a lie in order to avoid a conflict which a courageous person would face.
-Thus we would have are certain privation of courage that, when aligned with free will, led to immoral action that can introduce further privations in others.
+Of course, the evil of blindness is a natural, rather than a moral, evil insofar as it is not connected to freedom and responsibility.
+But suppose one has a privation of courage and is a coward.
+Then, based on this privation, one might freely decide to tell a slanderous lie in order to avoid a conflict which a courageous person would face.
+Thus we would have a privation of courage that, when aligned with free will, led to immoral action.
 Of course, we might be inclined to label this act of lying as bad rather than evil.
 However, suppose we have someone with a set of privations that make it difficult for him to enter into consensual sexual relations with others.
-But rather than working on overcoming these vices he freely chooses to rape someone instead.
-Then we would have an evil act.
-So we might delineate a set of privations under this heading as properly evil rather than bad.
-This can be done with a careful analysis of the nature of the privations as far as motives, acts, and consequences are concerned.
+But rather than working on overcoming these vices he freely chooses to rape someone and, in doing so, introduces various physical and psychological privations in the victim.
+Then we would have an evil act due to, among other things, the extreme harm caused.
+So we can distinguish bad from evil with a careful analysis of the nature of the privations as far as motives, acts, and consequences are concerned.
 But whatever the case may be, the badness and evil will have to be understood with reference to what should, by nature, be present.

-Here we seem to have a reversal of the privation theory of evil.
-Rather than evil being an absence of a natural good we have goodness as an absence of evil.
+Here we have a reversal of the privation theory of evil.
+Rather than evil as an absence of a natural good, we have goodness as an absence of a natural evil.
 The “kingdom of goodness” emerges only when evil impulses are not seen and become deficient in some way.

-Initially, the view that evil is substantial and goodness a privation appears to be incoherent.
-For Augustine, substance has being and being is good.
-And this being allows for the possibility of moral evil since one can only do a morally evil acts because of goods that are present, namely, a properly functioning body, certain cognitive abilities, free will, and so on.
-But evil is traditionally understood as unstable, self-destructive, discontinuous, irrational, and so on.
-How could we get substantial being from these characteristics?
-How could the stable foundations that make life livable be evil when evil seems to be so antagonistic to life, flourishing, love, community, and so on?
+Initially, this view that evil is substantial and goodness a privation appears to be incoherent since evil is traditionally understood as unstable, discontinuous, irrational, and destructive of life, flourishing, love, community, and so on.
 In his book Beyond the Pleasure Principle (1920), Freud discusses his concept of the death instinct and notes that in Goethe’s Faust Mephistopheles offers an “exceptionally convincing identification of the principle of evil with the destructive instinct” and quotes a few lines:

 For all things, from the Void